 Here’s a piece of work that will change the way you look at toilet rolls forever.
 A zoo, complete with swinging monkeys and visitors has been crafted inside the inner, cardboard tube.

-Piped In, Hooked On is a paper, aluminium and ink sculpture inspired by maps of crude oil and natural gas pipelines.
+This is a paper, aluminum and ink sculpture inspired by maps of crude oil and natural gas pipelines.

 Junior Jacquet folds and scrunches to make realistic faces out of – yes, you guessed it – toilet rolls.